The Trails with the Loveliest Fall Foliage Views in Every NoVA County

 Alexandria Heritage Trail

-This 23-mile trail through historic Old Town Alexandria takes the rider past much of the town’s historic landmarks.
-Guided bike tours are offered twice a year, and portions of the trail are off-road, though the entire trail is paved and well designated, with sidewalks offering a respite at the more challenging portions.
+This 23-mile trail through historic Old Town Alexandria takes you past many of the town’s historic landmarks.
+Portions of the trail are off-road, though the entire trail is paved and well designated, with sidewalks offering a respite at the more challenging portions.

 Fort Hunt Park